bepaald/signalbackup-tools/README.md

 **<span id="compiling">Compiling</span>**

-To compile the program, three main options are available:
+To compile the program, first make sure the [dependencies](#requirements) are installed.
+Then three main options are available:

 - CMake.
 Make sure to have `cmake` installed.
 On Linux this method also requires `pkg-config` (unless building without `dbus`).
 From the project directory, run:
     ```Shell